Skip to main content

 Please Create A Marquee

-The gifted and talented programs in Marlboro Township Public Schools are needs-based programs designed for those students who, when compared to their chronological peers, possess or demonstrate exceptionally high levels of ability in one or more content areas.
+The gifted and talented programs in Marlboro Township Public Schools are needs-based programs designed for those students who, when compared to their chronological peers, possess and demonstrate exceptionally high levels of ability in one or more content areas.
 The programs provide additional and appropriate educational challenges and opportunities to meet the needs of these students.
-The curricula for the various G&T programs are created by the G&T teachers and are designed to provide appropriate challenge to intellectually and academically advanced learners.
+The curricula for the various G&T programs are created by the G&T teachers and are designed to provide an appropriate level of challenge to intellectually and academically advanced learners.

 GOALS OF THE PROGRAMS